• Tea Party leader gets grilled by NAACP membership

 Posted by The Dean of Cincinnati

 When we posted this story about Steve Black, Nate Livingston left some comments which have caused people to wonder at Steve Black’s ethnicity.
-Today, Livingston has this post at his blog looking at the issue further.
+Today, Livingston has at his blog looking at the issue further.
 This story is on the one hand absurd, but also strangely intriguing.

 Anyway, Black was recently asked, directly, to state his ethnicity.
 “I think I can answer your question by telling you that I am the proud son of retired Judge Robert Black and the proud cousin of Judge Tim Black,” explained Black, “and that I share their ethnicity!”